Visa for Denmark, Norway or Iceland

 Foreign passport holders

 Certain foreign passport holders need to apply for a Schengen visa to enter Denmark.
-Please make sure to check whether or not you need to apply for a Schengen visa here.
+Please make sure to check whether you need to apply for a Schengen visa here

 Travel medical insurance